|POSITION||Head Coach/Director of Student-Athlete Life Skills Program|

 Young played her collegiate tennis at Ohio University where she was a team captain, was named the team’s Most Valuable Player, and also was the recipient of the Bobcat Award.
 She played USTA junior tennis at the Midwest level as well as nationally in the 12 and under division up through 18s.
 She was a member of the Junior Wightman Cup, and, at the age of 16, played on a United States tournament level team in Germany, France, Holland, Belgium, and England through the Tennis:Europe organization.

 Young earned her Bachelor of Science in elementary education from Ohio University in 1989 with an emphasis in social studies.
-She is currently working towards her Master of Liberal Studies degree at Valparaiso University.
+She earned her master's in liberal studies from Valparaiso University in December 2016.